Ivy-Apps/ivy-wallet/docs/Architecture.md

 ./scripts/create_module.sh screen-something
 ```

-> If crafting a screen, you must also inscribe its essence in `Screens.kt` (:ivy-navigation) and weave its spirit in `IvyNavGraph.kt` (:app).
+> Crafting a screen, you are?
+Inscribe its essence, you must, in `Screens.kt` (:ivy-navigation).
+Weave its spirit, you shall, in `IvyNavGraph.kt` (:app).

-## Other wisdoms
+## Wisdoms from Far and Wide

-["The Grug Brained Developer"](https://grugbrain.dev/) article, read you should.
-Ancient engineering wisdom and entertainment, there loves.
+["The Grug Brained Developer"](https://grugbrain.dev/), seek this scroll, you must.
+Tales of old engineering and fun, within it rests.

-Legacy code, we have - yes.
-Check the ["devexp" issues](https://github.com/Ivy-Apps/ivy-wallet/labels/devexp) to bring balance in the code force, you should.
+Legacy code, surround us it does.
+To restore balance to the code force, visit ["devexp" issues](https://github.com/Ivy-Apps/ivy-wallet/labels/devexp) you must.

 ## Uncertain, you are?

-In the "Development" topic of our [Telegram community](https://t.me/+ETavgioAvWg4NThk), wisdom you should seek.
+Seek knowledge in the "Development" realm of our [Telegram sanctuary](https://t.me/+ETavgioAvWg4NThk), you must.
+There, answers await.

 [![Telegram Group](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/+ETavgioAvWg4NThk)